An introduction to Redis data types and abstractions

 Note: in the example we assume you have another data structure, for example a Redis hash, which maps tag IDs to tag names.

 There are other non trivial operations that are still easy to implement using the right Redis commands.
 For instance we may want a list of all the objects with the tags 1, 2, 10, and 27 together.
-We can do this using the SINTER command, that performs the intersection between different sets.
-We can just use:
+We can do this using the SINTER command, which performs the intersection between different sets.
+We can use:

 > sinter tag:1:news tag:2:news tag:10:news tag:27:news ... results here ...